“The bull is a Spanish god who sacrifices himself.” Salvador Dali.

-However, these are the bare bones of fighting bull, not the meat.
+However, these are the bare bones of fighting bull, not the meat of the mattter.
 It is the particular anatomical, physiological and behavioural traits that distinguish the Spanish fighting bull from other cattle – and cattle in general from other animals – that are the prerequisites of the bullfight, because the essence of the modern bullfight, on the non-human side of the horns, is the charge.

 Modern bullfighting is centred, for both audience and bullfighter, around a bull standing a certain distance from the bullfighter and being cited (from the Latin, citare to move, excite or summon) with a cape and then charging directly at it.
 It must then follow the cape’s subsequent movements in the manner the matador intends in order that the fight maintain its fine line between slack inelegance and fatal danger – and that last word is not hyperbole: there have been 533 professional bullfighters killed in the ring since 1700.
 The trouble, and controversy, comes when one tries to define the bull further than this.
 So, I shall use some details from the Wikipedia entry on the topic (and again confess to having been a contributor to this article).